Raymond Asquith, 3rd Earl of Oxford and Asquith: Early life

 Lord Oxford (as he is now known) is the elder son of Julian Asquith, 2nd Earl of Oxford and Asquith, and code breaker Anne Asquith.
 He was named after his paternal grandfather Raymond Asquith, a scholar and Army officer who was killed in action during the First World War.
+He was born in Libya, where his father was posted in 1952.
+His father also had postings to Zanzibar, the West Indies, and the Seychelles.
+He was sent to school in England when he was nine.

 He was educated at Farleigh School and Ampleforth College, and obtained a BA and subsequent MA degree at Balliol College, Oxford.

 Career

-Raymond Asquith joined HM Diplomatic Service in 1980 as a career diplomat, serving until 1997.
+Raymond Asquith applied to join HM Diplomatic Service as a career diplomat in 1978 but was offered a job in the Secret Intelligence Service instead in 1980.
 As well as postings in London at the Foreign and Commonwealth Office and to the Cabinet Office, he served as First Secretary at the British Embassy in Moscow from 1983 to 1985, and Counsellor at HM Embassy in Kyiv from 1992 to 1997.
 He was First Secretary (Political) and MI6 station commander in Moscow and was personally responsible for exfiltrating the KGB officer and British agent Oleg Gordievsky concealed in his car, an action which resulted in the expulsion from the Soviet Union of himself and 17 Embassy colleagues plus 7 British businessmen in September 1985.

 Asquith was appointed an Officer of the Order of the British Empire for "diplomatic services" in 1992.
 Other family members who served as British diplomats include his father, his brother Sir Dominic Asquith (former British Ambassador to Iraq and Egypt), and his maternal grandfather Sir Michael Palairet.

 He is currently a director of Group DF, the Ukrainian holding company of Dmytro Firtash, a Ukrainian oligarch associated with Vladimir Putin and Viktor Yanukovych, who is also accused by the United States Justice Department of involvement with Russian organised crime.
-Prior to obtaining his peerage, Asquith ran the lobbying firm Asquith & Granovski, which served affluent clients from post-Soviet states, including Firtash.
+Prior to succeeding to his peerage, Asquith ran the lobbying firm Asquith & Granovski, which served affluent clients from post-Soviet states, including Firtash.